wovo/torsor/readme.md

 ------------------------------------------------------------------------------
 ## Limitations

-The operations on a torsor are limited to adding or subtracting a base type value, or subtraction two torsors to yield a base type value.
+The torsor class limits the operations on a torsor are to adding or subtracting a base type value, or subtraction two torsors to yield a base type value.
 As a colleague remarked, this makes it difficult to average a number of torsor values, which is a perfectly sensible operation.